ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 Databases that are not directly supported by spring require additional configuration.
 Their use is discouraged, unless the database is used in higher environments.

+### SQL Database Configuration: General Configuration

+Projects should be arranged such that the same configurations can be used across all modules

+* allows for common schema and data setups for the service and its unit tests, integration tests, and performance tests

+* dependencies can be provided by `<dependencyManagement` in the reactor POM (or parent POM, if common dependencies have been split out)

+* the same strategy should be considered for tools such as Liquibase.

 ### SQL Database Configuration: Single Datasource

 As mentioned above, dependencies should be declared in the service `pom.xml`.
 The URL and other configuration properties for a given environment should be declared in the `[application-name].yml` file for the specific profile (the _default_ profile, _local-int_, _ci_, _dev_, _stage_, _prod_).